jhcha08/Descanning/README.md

 ---

-This repository is the official implementation of Descanning: From Scanned to the Original Images with a Color Correction Diffusion Model (Accepted to **AAAI24**).
+This repository is the official PyTorch implementation of "Descanning: From Scanned to the Original Images with a Color Correction Diffusion Model" (Accepted to **AAAI24**).

 ## Abstract